delta-io/delta/docs/source/delta-spark-connect.md

   set = Map("id" -> expr("id + 100")))
 ```

-## How to use the Delta Connect Scala Client
+## How to use the Scala Spark Connect Client with Delta

 Make sure you are using Java 17!